gameserverapp/Platform/Documentation/docs/dashboard/add-ons.md

 ## Order or Change Add-on

-Only the dashboard owner can place orders or make changes to add-ons.
+Only the dashboard owner has permission to order or modify add-ons.

 ### 1. Enter Billing Information

-If you haven't already, ensure you [enter your billing information](/dashboard/account#billing-information).
-GSA requires this information to comply with tax laws.
+Before placing an order, make sure you [enter your billing information](/dashboard/account#billing-information).
+This is required to comply with tax regulations.

 ### 2. Select or Customize a Plan

-Choose from various pre-made plans or create a custom one.
-For details on each add-on feature, refer to the [add-on options](#add-on-options) section below.
+Pick from several pre-configured plans or create a custom setup that fits your needs.
+For an explanation of each feature, scroll down to the [Add-on Options](#add-on-options) section.

 :::tip
-**Upgrades and Downgrades:** You can adjust your add-on plan at any time.
-Changes are made on a pro-rata basis, and any outstanding balance upon cancellation will not be refunded.
+**Upgrades and Downgrades:** You can modify your add-on plan at any time.
+Changes are calculated on a pro-rata basis.
+Note that any outstanding balance will not be refunded if you cancel.
 :::

 ![Add-ons - customize](/img/dashboard/addon/addon_customize.jpg)

 ### 3. Choose Payment Method

-Select your preferred payment method and click `Update subscription`.
+Select your preferred payment method and click `Update subscription` to confirm your order.

 :::info
-The "Choose payment method" section appears only the first time you order an add-on.
-You can update your billing method later via the [billing information page](/dashboard/account#billing-information).
+The "Choose payment method" section only appears the first time you subscribe to an add-on.
+You can always update your payment method later via the [billing information page](/dashboard/account#billing-information).
 :::

 ![Add-ons - choose payment method](/img/dashboard/addon/addon_order_payment_method.jpg)

 ## Renewal Date and Cancel Add-on

-Check the renewal date of your add-on.
-To stop auto-renewal, click the `Cancel` button.
-The add-on will automatically terminate when it expires.
+You can view your add-on’s renewal date and choose to cancel auto-renewal.
+To stop it, simply click the `Cancel` button.
+The add-on will remain active until the end of the current period.

 :::info
-You can also find and cancel all active subscriptions on the [subscription overview page](/dashboard/account#your-subscriptions).
+You can also manage or cancel active subscriptions on the [subscription overview page](/dashboard/account#your-subscriptions).
 :::

 ![Add-ons - renewal date + cancel](/img/dashboard/addon/addon_cancel_renew_info.jpg)

 ## Dashboard Usage and Features

-View how many admin team members have access to your dashboard, the number of emails sent this month, and the connected servers.
+Easily monitor your dashboard’s usage, including:

+- Number of admin team members with access
+- Total emails sent this month
+- Connected servers

 ![Add-on usage](/img/dashboard/addon/addon_usage.jpg)